Muyuan Foodstuff Co Ltd

 Support to third-party suppliers

-The company mentions that it actively promotes crop planting and pig farming.
-The company explains that it provides integrated manure utilisation and scientific planting services by agronomists to third-party arable farmers that grow fruits such as oranges and apples.
+The company mentions that it actively promotes the combination of crop planting and pig farming.
+It provides integrated manure utilisation and scientific planting services, led by agronomists, to third-party arable farmers who grow fruits such as oranges and apples.
 The company also mentions that it tests the soil nutrients before manure application and customises schemes for each farm and cropland.

 Circularity